 This holds true for all kinds of outreach—link building, PR, lead generation, influencer marketing, etc. For instance, studies show that personalized emails for link building generate 33% higher response rates.

 Email personalization can be as basic as adding the first name of the prospect.
 But, if you want to get good open and conversion rates, then going beyond first names is imperative.
 So, try to make a genuine effort at personalizing every email if you are serious about building strong relationships.
+You can also include a professional email signature to help your customers feel safe and secure.
+You can find a few professional email signature examples online.

 You should also personalize the subject lines to get good open rates.
 You can use a subject line tester tool to evaluate the personalized subject lines.